-UK visa administrative review is a paid Home Office process for challenging an eligible visa refusal where a caseworker has made a decision-making error.
-The application costs £80 (refunded if successful), must be filed within 14 days from inside the UK or 28 days from overseas, and is decided on the original evidence — no new documents can be submitted.
-It applies only to certain categories: Skilled Worker and other Points-Based System routes, Student, dependant applications, ILR, and some in-country decisions.
-Family route refusals (spouse, partner, parent) do not have AR rights — they have First-tier Tribunal appeal rights instead.
-EU Settlement Scheme AR rights were removed on 4 April 2024.
-Current success rates run from approximately 8% to 25% depending on visa category.
-This guide covers eligibility, success rates, the application procedure, 2026 processing times, post-review outcomes, and alternatives where AR is not the right remedy.
+UK visa administrative review is a paid Home Office process for challenging an eligible refusal where a caseworker made a decision-making error.
+It costs £80 (refunded if successful), must be filed within 14 days inside the UK or 28 days from overseas, and is decided on the original evidence only — no new documents.
+AR covers Points-Based System routes, Student, dependants, and ILR; family route refusals (spouse, partner, parent) carry First-tier Tribunal appeal rights instead.
+Success rates run roughly 8% to 25% by category.
+This guide covers eligibility, success rates, procedure, 2026 timelines, and alternatives.

 - What is UK Visa Administrative Review?